icaven/glm/readme.txt

 - Fixed GTX_string_cast to support for integer types #249
 - Removed GLM_FORCE_CUDA, Cuda is implicitly detected
 - Updated GTX_associated_min_max with vec1 support
+- Fixed lack of consistency of quat and dualquat constructors

 ================================================================================
 GLM 0.9.5.4: 2014-06-21